 What are the Franklin Research Center travel grants?

-Thanks to generous funding from GlaxoSmithKline, the John Hope Franklin Research Center for African and African American History and Culture offers annual travel grants of up to $1,500 for researchers whose work would benefit from access to African, African American, and African Diaspora collections held at the David M. Rubenstein Rare Book & Manuscript Library.
+Thanks to generous funding from GlaxoSmithKline, the John Hope Franklin Research Center for African and African American History and Culture offers annual travel grants of up to $1,500 for researchers whose work would benefit from in-person access to African, African American, and African Diaspora collections held at the David M. Rubenstein Rare Book & Manuscript Library.
 For more details about the application process and timeline, please visit the Rubenstein Library's travel grant main page.

 What research projects and topics are appropriate?